DARA-Project/GoDist-Scheduler/README.md

 + `build`: This is to allow for complicated build and run scripts.
 + `build_path`: Path to build script
 + `run_path`: Path to run script

+The instr block in the configuration file refers to the instrumentation options of the system.
+Currently either a single file can be instrumented or the whole directory can be instrumented.
+The details of each field are as follows:

++ `dir` : The full path to the directory to be instrumented
++ `file` : The full path to the file to be instrumented

 ### Property File